TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 ### Folding Rules

-Presentational editor services such as code folding and syntax highlighting are defined in `.esv` files in the `editor` folder.
 When you build your editor and open a MiniJava file, you can see that the editor provides already some folding points.
 These points are syntax-dependent and are specified by folding rules in `editor/MiniJava-Folding.generated.esv`.
 All editor services follow the same basic structure: